Two programs struggle for control over your resolv.conf if you’ve installed Debian from an IPv6-capable network. Take back control over DNS.

 Take manual control of your Linux system’s DNS resolution and keep programs from interfering with and overwriting your resolv.conf file.

-A tutorial for setting up a recursive DNS over TLS resolver with Knot Resolver on Fedora Linux.
+A tutorial for setting up a recursive DNS over TLS resolver server with Knot Resolver on Fedora Linux.